 We have been learning the importance of the word ‘ YET.’
 It is about knowing that with grit, determination, perseverance, and practise we can turn ‘can’t’ into ‘can’t YET’ and then into ‘CAN!’

 At Templemoor we are teaching the children about learning powers as part of our aim to develop independent learners with a growth mindset.
 Research suggests that there are four key learning dispositions that we need to develop in order to become successful lifelong learners:

 These dispositions are inherent in us all.
 They are not fixed at birth, or when we leave school; they can be developed by everyone regardless of “ability”, social background or age.
 In fact...

 there are NO limits to extending our learning power!

-We are currently teaching the children about RESILIENCE.
+We teach the children about RESILIENCE.
 This learning power has been introduced through the character Tough Tortoise.
 Tough Tortoise NEVER GIVES UP!!
 Each of our classes have a Tough Tortoise learning hero to represent the attitude (resilience) and we are developing a language for learning which is used in all classrooms and areas across the school.
 This is ensuring that everyone understands and talks about ‘learning to learn’.

 How you can help at home